Last Updated: July 28, 2024

 United States of America

 Tom Waits is an American singer-songwriter and actor who has a net worth of $10 million.
-Tom Waits taught himself piano and played with the band The Systems during high school.
-He performed in various clubs all over Los Angeles, and recorded his first tracks under the Bizarre/Straight Label in the early 70s.
+Tom Waits taught himself piano and played with the band the Systems during high school.
+He performed in various clubs all over Los Angeles and recorded his first tracks under the Bizarre/Straight Label in the early '70s.
 He was signed to Asylum Records in 1972 and released his first album, "Closing Time" in 1973.
-Though the album was not commercially successful, multiple well-known artists covered tracks from it, and by the mid-70s he was touring, opening for such artists as Frank Zappa and Martha and the Vandellas.
-He broke into the mainstream with the 1979 release of "Small Change".
-He has released dozens of albums, been nominated for multiple Grammy Awards and won two, and was also nominated for an Oscar for his score for the film, "One from the Heart".
-He is also an actor, and has appeared in such films as "The Outsiders", "The Cotton Club", "Bram Stoker's Dracula", and "The Book of Eli".
+Though the album was not commercially successful, multiple well-known artists covered tracks from it, and by the mid-1970s, he was touring, opening for such artists as Frank Zappa and Martha and the Vandellas.
+Tom broke into the mainstream with the 1979 release of "Small Change."
+He has released dozens of albums, been nominated for multiple Grammy Awards (winning two), and was also nominated for an Oscar for his score for the film "One from the Heart."
+He is also an actor and has appeared in such films as "The Outsiders," "The Cotton Club," "Bram Stoker's Dracula," and "The Book of Eli."

 Early Life

-Tom Waits was born on December 7, 1949 in Whittier, California.
+Tom Waits was born Thomas Alan Waits on December 7, 1949, in Whittier, California.
 He grew up with his older sister and younger sister and his parents, Jesse Frank and Alma Fern.
-His mother managed the household while his father taught Spanish at the local school in town.
-His father was an alcoholic and Waits later described him as rather a tough man.
-Waits attended Jordan Elementary School, where he was bullied.
+His mother managed the household while his father taught Spanish at the local school.
+His father was an alcoholic, and Waits later described him as rather a tough man.
+Tom attended Jordan Elementary School, where he was bullied.
 During this period of time, he learned to play the bugle and guitar.

-In 1959, his parents separated and his father moved away from the family house.
+In 1959, his parents separated, and his father moved away from the family house.
 His mother took the children and relocated to Chula Vista, a suburb of San Diego.
-He began attending O'Farrell Community School, where he started a band called the Systems.
-He then began studying at Hilltop High School and was inspired by the 1950s Beat generation, developing a love of writers like Jack Kerouac, Allen Ginsberg, and William S. Burroughs.
-At the age of 18, he dropped out of high school.
+Waits began attending O'Farrell Community School, where he started a band called the Systems.
+He then began studying at Hilltop High School and was inspired by the 1950s Beat Generation, developing a love of writers like Jack Kerouac, Allen Ginsberg, and William S. Burroughs.
+At the age of 18, Tom dropped out of high school.
 He then began working at Napoleone's pizza restaurant in National City, California.
-He then worked in the forestry service as a fireman for three years and served in the Coast Guard.
-Waits then returned to school and enrolled at Chula Vista's Southwestern Community College where he studied psychology and also continued his musical interests.
+He later worked in the forestry service as a fireman for three years and served in the Coast Guard.
+Waits then returned to school and enrolled at Chula Vista's Southwestern Community College, where he studied psychology and also continued his musical interests.

 Career

 To promote his debut album, Waits embarked on a U.S. tour where he performed as the supporting act for other established artists like Tom Rush, Danny O'Keefe, and Charles Rich, among others.
 He later began recording his second album, "The Heart of Saturday Night."
-He then toured with Frank Zappa, which bolstered his image and helped his career.
-In May of 1976, he embarked on his first European tour.
-A few months later, he recorded the album "Small Change," which was critically well-received and marked his first break into the "Billboard Top 100 Album List."
+Tom then toured with Frank Zappa, which bolstered his image and helped his career.
+In May 1976, he embarked on his first European tour.
+A few months later, he recorded the album "Small Change," which was critically well-received and marked his first break into the "Billboard" 200 chart.
 He received much more press attention for the album as well.

-In July and August of 1977, Waits recorded his fourth album called "Foreign Affairs."
-This album was not as well-received by critics as its predecessor and failed to make the "Billboard Top 100" album chart.
-He then shifted to a more jazz-oriented sound a couple of years later for his album "Blue Valentine."
-He recorded his final album under contract with Elektra-Asylum called "Heartattack and Vine."
+In July and August of 1977, Waits recorded his fourth album, "Foreign Affairs."
+This album was not as well-received by critics as its predecessor and failed to make the "Billboard" 200 album chart.
+He then shifted to a more jazz-oriented sound a few years later for his album "Blue Valentine."
+Tom recorded his final album under contract with Elektra-Asylum called "Heartattack and Vine."

 Tom Waits